The Shining (film): Influence in popular culture

+Related media

-Sequel and spin-off
+Sequel

 In 2014, Warner Bros.
 Pictures began developing a film adaptation of Doctor Sleep (2013), Stephen King's sequel to his book, The Shining (1977).
 In 2016, Akiva Goldsman announced that he would write and produce the film for Warner Bros.
-For several years, Warner Brothers could not secure a budget for the sequel nor for a prequel to The Shining to be called Overlook Hotel.
+For several years, Warner Bros could not secure a budget for the sequel nor for a prequel to The Shining to be called Overlook Hotel.
 In June 2019, writer and director Mike Flanagan confirmed Doctor Sleep would be a sequel to both the 1980 film and King's novel.
 It was released in several international territories on October 31, 2019, followed by the United States and Canada on November 8, 2019.

+Possible spin-offs

+Prior to the release of Doctor Sleep, it was revealed that Warner Bros. had enough confidence in the film that they hired Mike Flanagan to script a prequel with the working title Hallorann, focusing on the character of Dick Hallorann.
+In August 2020, Flanagan stated that the project has been placed on an indefinite hold following the disappointing box-office performance of Doctor Sleep, while noting that it may be revived in the future.
+In September 2022, Flanagan confirmed the project was eventually scrapped.
+In December 2025, however, following the success of It: Welcome to Derry, plans for a spin-off focusing on Hallorann have resurfaced.

+In November 2019, Flanagan also stated that he was interested in directing a spin-off focused on Abra Stone, and that he has discussed the idea with Stephen King, who was receptive to the idea.

 In April 2020, a spin-off titled Overlook entered development for HBO Max.
 In August 2021, HBO Max opted not to proceed with the project.
-It was soon after reported Netflix was a frontline bidder on the project, though they, too, eventually passed.
+It was soon after reported Netflix was a frontline bidder on the project, though they too, eventually passed.